The Bankrate promise

 Those who enjoy the best credit scores typically have utilization factors in the single digits.
 But remember that they are also doing all of the other things right — they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.

 Is it better to pay in full or carry a small balance?

 Paying your balances in full every month demonstrates that you are living fully within your means.
 In other words, you are not using credit cards to extend your income, but as a way to spend the income you already have.
 This is the best sign of overall financial health.

-Some may carry a small balance (think single percentage points) in order to demonstrate that they are using the credit they have been given.
+Some may carry a small balance to demonstrate that they are using the credit they have been given.
 Though none of the major credit bureaus say this is necessary or helpful, some consumers theorize that this demonstrates that you’re actually using (and paying off) your credit line each month.

 The key here is to know when your credit card issuer reports your account information to the credit bureaus.
 In many cases, that will be at the end of your billing cycle.
 Your balance on that day will be what’s reported to the bureaus, and it will be factored into your credit utilization.
 So, in theory, you could keep a small balance on that date and then pay it off the next day to show some account activity and avoid interest charges.

 However, I am not a fan of chasing the perfect credit score, and trying to keep a small balance for credit score benefits may be more trouble than it will ultimately be worth.